-Manuscripts should be typed or word processed double-spaced (including tables and references) on good quality, non-erasable, 81⁄2 x11 inch white bond paper, with margins of at least one inch on all four sides to allow for editing.
+Manuscripts should be typed or word processed double-spaced (including tables and references) on good quality, non-erasable, 81⁄2x11 inch white bond paper, with margins of at least one inch on all four sides to allow for editing.
 Manuscript pages should be numbered consecutively.
 Tables and Figures should be numbered and referred to in the text.
 An original manuscript should be submitted to the editor-in-chief or to the contributing editor of the appropriate department.
 (See inside front cover for addresses.)
 The cover letter should also include the author's daytime and evening phone numbers.
-Do not enclose a disk, but save the electronic version of the manuscript in case revision is requested.
+Do not enclose a disk, but save it in case revision is requested.